Updated: December 21, 2022

 If so, make sure you know what size trucks the policy covers, because this is sometimes limited.
 Know that even if they cover damage to rental cars, credit cards and personal insurance do not generally cover damage to rented moving trucks and trailers.

 There are four types of insurance and waiver options you can choose when renting a moving truck.
 Make sure you read your contract, ask questions and understand all the details.

 Insurance options may vary from carrier to carrier, so be sure to check your specific contract carefully.
 Here is an overview of what you can generally expect:

 - Personal Damage Waiver (PDW) and Limited Damage Waiver(LDW).
 These protect you from certain financial responsibilities regarding an accident, loss and theft as well as damage to the truck rental or towing trailer.
 The PDW has no deductible.
 In some cases the LDW has up to a $500 deductible.

 - Supplemental Liability Insurance (SLI).
-This protects you and your items if you’re responsible for damage to another person’s property or vehicle, and typically covers up to $1 million in damages.
+This liability coverage protects you and your items if you’re responsible for damage to another person’s property or vehicle, and typically covers up to $1 million in damages.
 Read the terms and conditions carefully, as this policy excludes some items.